TheRealVira/SHAttered_Test/README.md

 ## Testing

 For testing purpose I am using my default operating system ([Elementary OS](https://elementary.io/)).
-I have already downlaod the files, which are supposed to have am equal Sha-1 hahses!
+I have already downlaoded the files, which are supposed to have equal Sha-1 hahses!
 (Speaking of "`shattered-1.pdf`" and "`shattered-2.pdf`")

 When calculating the Sha-1 hashes the results are stunning:

 shattered-1.pdf:  `38762cf7f55934b34d179ae6a4c80cadccbb7f0a`<br />
 shattered-2.pdf:  `38762cf7f55934b34d179ae6a4c80cadccbb7f0a`

-For those how do not see it by now - those two strings/hashes are **equal**, which is like really bad!
+For those how do not see it by now - those two strings/hashes are **equal**, which is like really really bad!

-## Output of the results
+## Results copied from the terminal
 ```
 vira@DerLaptop:~/Documents/Shattered/SHAttered_Test$ ls
 LICENSE  README.md  shattered-1.pdf  shattered-2.pdf